vasilstar97/python-package-boilerplate/README.rst

 Documentation
 -------------

-Detailed information and description of BlocksNet is available in `documentation <...>`__.
+Detailed information and description of the library is available in `documentation <...>`__.

 Project Structure